How I Got to Call Canada Home: My 5-Year Immigration Journey to Canadian Citizenship

 Travel Freedom After Canadian Citizenship: My Experience with Passport Privilege

 Now with a Canadian passport, my ability to travel has changed so much.
 In the past year alone, I have visited six countries that had been on my list, visa-free, a luxury that I did not previously have.
+What they say about ‘passport privilege’ is real, but it should not stop you from exploring as much as you can.

 Advice for Immigrants

-- Do your research: Check out your options, understand the process, and stay organized as it involves a lot of paperwork.
+- Do your research: Check out your options, understand the process, and stay organized

 - Find your people: Community is everything.
-Having a solid support system can make all the difference.
+Having a solid support system can make all the difference

-- Be patient: Immigration processes can feel long, but keep your eye on the prize.
+- Be patient: Immigration processes can feel long, but keep your eye on the prize

 Conclusion